embeddedartistry/athena-bootloader/README.md

 ## Acknowledgments

-The Embedded Artistry version of the Ariadne bootloader is derived from [loathingkernel/ariadne-bootloader](https://github.com/loathingKernel/ariadne-bootloader).
+The Embedded Artistry version of the Athena bootloader is derived from [loathingkernel/athena-bootloader](https://github.com/loathingKernel/ariadne-bootloader).
 Credit goes to its maintainer, [Stelios Tsampas](https://github.com/loathingKernel).

-The Ariadne bootloader is built upon these open source projects:
+The Ariadne bootloader was built upon these open source projects:

 * [TFTP-Bootloader][23] (The original base for this project)
 * [Optiboot][24] (Bootloader for the __ATmega328__)